lem0000ns/kevin-yang/README.md

 ## Contact

-Feel free to contact me at kevin_yang@ucsb.edu or through my social media profiles.
-Feedback is always appreciated.
+Feel free to contact me at kevin_yang@ucsb.edu or through my social media profiles listed on the website footer.
+Friend me on Duolingo too.